mark-dev/chessfactory-hall-of-fame/README.md

 ## Chessfactory: hall of fame
 ![](etc/img/cf.png)

+Idea of this project is explore lichess database: find interesting games and to form my own 'Top N' rating by various criterias (see below).

 Originally, [Chessfactory](https://github.com/mark-dev/chessfactory) is my study web chess project, inspired by [lichess](https://lichess.org).

-Idea of this project is find interesting chess games and to form my own 'Top N' rating by various criterias (see below).

 Project has same name prefix, because it also study and inspired by lichess :)